Automatia BCN

 # In .env, ensure:

-# ABS_PUBLIC_URL=https://your.hostname.com
+# ABS_PUBLIC_URL=https://abs.yourdomain.com

 docker compose restart landing